PIONEERING WOMEN ARCHITECTS IN NORTH CAROLINA

 After working solo for a few years, she joined Deltec Homes, a manufacturer of pre-fab round, pedestal, and log houses.
 In 1980, she went back solo designing houses for a few years and joined the AIA.
 Later she signed on with Bill Moore at Moore Associates which became END6A (now Calloway Johnson Moore West) until her retirement in 2005.
 There she did a good deal of historic preservation, including the Municipal Building in Asheville and the main building of the NC School for the Deaf in Morganton.
 An accomplished potter, as of 2011 she lived in Asheville.

 BARBARA RUTH HOYLE (BOBBIE) GUTIERREZ (1939-)

 Gutierrez grew up in Cherryville NC to a family of farmers and builders.
 Although her father was a mathematics teacher, he worked construction in the summers with his brothers and she tagged along.
 It was that experience that began to feed an interest in design, construction, and the arrangement of spaces.
 She entered the NCSU School of Design in 1957.
 There were very few women in her class – she recalls about four or five total.
 If she worked late at night in studio, women were required to call security escort them home.
 Since there were no dormitories for women at that time, she lived in an approved boarding house off campus.
 She noted that being a student of architecture was tough!

 Two of her biggest inspirations were former NCSU professor George Matsumoto and Frank Lloyd Wright.
 She designed her own house as well as number of houses for friends in South Carolina.
-Barbara has 4 children and 10 grandchildren.
-She never lost her admiration for architecture.
+She set up a scholarship with her husband at NCSU.

 ELIZABETH PARKS BOOKER KNIGHT (1940-)